ARTICLE TABLE OF CONTENTS

 Overall, SAP Activate is designed to explore solutions for a company’s needs.
 Based on specific business scenarios, SAP Activate proposes the most relevant solutions focusing on SAP best practices.

-To begin, SAP Activate has teams sit down and discover what SAP Cloud Platform can do.
+To begin, SAP Activate has teams sit down and discover what SAP Business Technology Platform can do.
 This process involves the proposal of solutions for various business needs.
 While some are obvious, certain features may surprise some businesses.

-This phase is about your company discovering the business value and benefits of implementing the SAP Cloud Platform.
+This phase is about your company discovering the business value and benefits of implementing the SAP Business Technology Platform.
 It enables the team to define the technology architecture that best fits the needs of the business and fill those needs with cloud solutions.

 Shown below are the different cloud solutions or segments of the cloud services market: